kunjgit/GameZone/Games/3d_Snake/README.md

 ## **Description 📃**
 Welcome to our exhilarating 3D Snake Game, a dazzling feat of frontend development crafted with HTML, CSS, and JavaScript.
-- Technology Stack used are HTML,CSS,Java
+- Technology Stack used are HTML,CSS

 ## **functionalities 🕹️**
 - The game area will contain a snake.